Simple Roasted Chicken Over Stuffing will make you feel like fall is here. It’s a good comfort food meal for colder days.

 Chicken is always a favorite at our house.
 For this recipe, we simply used a large chicken breast, placing it over the top of a bed of stuffing (dressing), and baked it for about an hour.
 Oven cooking times vary, depending on the size of your chicken breast and the accuracy of your oven.
 If you overcook it, the chicken will be dry, so check it at 45 minutes and see how it looks.
 The internal temperature should be 165°F and the juices should run clear.
 Only check it close to the end of the cooking time, however, or it will dry out.
 Serve it with a Green Salad and some Green Beans Almandine for a complete meal.

-If you do not have a gluten allergy, I suggest you use commercially packaged stuffing mix as your base for stuffing.
+If you do not have a gluten allergy, I suggest you use commercially packaged stuffing mix (affiliate link) as your base for stuffing.
 It makes the whole meal super easy.
-For gluten-free stuffing, you will probably have to make your own using gluten-free bread, onion, celery, and spices.
-It doesn’t take much longer to make your own stuffing mix.
+For gluten-free stuffing (affiliate link), you may have to make your own using gluten-free bread, onion, celery, and spices.
+It doesn’t take much longer to make your own stuffing mix if you have appropriate bread available.

 What You Need